Difference between Public Company vs Private Company

 - There must be a minimum of seven members to form and start a public company, on the other side a private company has a limit of a minimum of two members to start business.

 - There is no capping for the maximum number of members in a public limited company.
 But a private company cannot have more than 200 members, subject to some conditions.

 - To start a public company there should be at least 3 directors and is a privately held company, the minimum number of directors should be 2.

-- General Public can be invited by the company for the subscription of shares of the public limited company.
-On the other hand, there is no such thing in a private limited company to invite the general public for the subscription of share
+- General Public can be invited by the company for subscription of shares of the public limited company.
+On the other hand, there is no such thing in a private limited company inviting the general public for the subscription of share

 - The issuance of the prospectus is compulsory in the public limited company and for the private limited company, there is no such instance.